DeepWear: Adaptive Local Offloading for On-Wearable Deep Learning

-We now present the design principles of \framework.
-There are following goals that our framework aims to achieve.

-$\bullet$ \textbf{Latency-aware.} Different DL applications have diverse end-to-end latency requirements.
-For example, interactive augmented reality apps always require a very short response time (no more tan tens of milliseconds), while background activity tracking and analysis can tolerate a much longer delay.
-As a result, our \framework~should meet the appropriate user-perceived latency requirement, which is given by app developers, as the foremost goal to satisfy.
+$\bullet$ \textbf{Latency-aware.} Different DL apps have diverse latency requirements, ranging from dozens of milliseconds (augmented reality) to several minutes (activity tracking).
+As a result, \framework~should meet the appropriate user-perceived latency requirement, which is given by app developers, as the foremost goal to satisfy.

-$\bullet$ \textbf{Working with off-the-shelf DL Models.} \framework~should not require the developers' additional efforts to re-train the deep learning models.
-This is important as most app developers today only utilize off-the-shelf models in a ``as-it-is'' style.
-It makes no sense to ask them to manually tailor the models to the wearable contexts.
+$\bullet$ \textbf{Working with off-the-shelf DL Models.} \framework~should not require developers' additional efforts to retrain the deep learning models.
+This is important as most app developers today utilize only off-the-shelf models in an ``as-it-is'' style.

-$\bullet$ \textbf{High Accuracy.} \framework inherently should not sacrifice or compromise the accuracy when running DL models under diverse settings.
+$\bullet$ \textbf{No accuracy loss.} \framework should not compromise the accuracy when running DL models under diverse settings.
 In other words, \framework should maintain consistently adequate accuracy results regardless of the offloading decision.

-$\bullet$ \textbf{Trade-off-flexible.} \framework~should flexibly balance the tradeoff between the latency and energy based on external factors such as the device battery life on both the wearable and handheld devices.
-The policies can be specified and customized by users.
+$\bullet$ \textbf{Trade-off flexible.} \framework~should flexibly balance the tradeoff between the latency and energy based on external factors such as the device battery life on both the wearable and handheld devices.

 $\bullet$ \textbf{Developer-friendly.} \framework~should provide developers with simple API, as simple as the facilities provided off-the-shelf deep-learning frameworks/libraries such as TensorFlow, Caffe2, PyTorch, etc. More specifically, \framework~should abstract wearable and handheld devices as one entity by shielding low-level details such as offloading decisions.
+For example, developers should be freed from programming on the data transferring via the Android APIs, which is extremely tedious and error-prone.